-The short version is that I am a Catholic wife, mother, writer and Catholic Studies student at the Dominican Institute.
-I am also consecrated to Mother Mary and adhere to a liturgical living lifestyle.
+I am a Catholic wife, mother, and writer who completed a Catholic Studies program at the Dominican Institute.
+I am consecrated to Mother Mary and adhere to a liturgical living lifestyle.

 My husband left Singapore for the U.S. months after our marriage and we maintained a long-distance marriage as I was pursuing my Ph.D. in Singapore.